Hand Engraving Tools by Steve Lindsay

 Durable, less likely to break.
 Less expensive

 Harder than M42 and HSS.
 More durable than straight carbide gravers.
 Holds up in harder metals, stainless, gun and knife metals with stronger ground geometry.
-Cutting edge holds up the longer than HSS or M42 without going dull.
-Engraving in brass, gold, silver, and platinum maintains a polished cut without gulling.
+Cutting edge holds up longer than HSS or M42 without going dull.
+Engraving in brass, gold, silver, and platinum maintains a polished cut without galling.

 Cons

 Most expensive.
 More likely to break than go dull.
 Not recommend for narrow fragile geometry ground points in harder metals.
+Carbalt is not recommended for hammer/chisel method of engraving, or used with a Nitro AirGraver that is too powerful and can break Carbalts in half.
+For these methods of engraving HSS or M48 is recommended.

 Uses

-Good for making points that are narrow and fragile, such undercut gold inlay gravers, narrow flats and Vs. In years past used by many engravers as an all around less expensive graver.
+Good for making points that are narrow and fragile, such as undercut gold inlay gravers, narrow flats and Vs. In years past used by many engravers as an all around less expensive graver.

 Note: It has come to our attention that some inferior tool blanks are being offered by others.
 These blanks may be seriously undersized and therefore may not sharpen properly in the Lindsay sharpening system.
 It has been noted by some of our Lindsay tool users that they may wobble slightly in the holder, causing difficult cutting, especially of fine shade lines.
 By contrast Lindsay blanks are manufactured to precise tolerances to within +- .001 inch of the 3/32 inch specifications.
-We must warn our users, to insure proper function of your Lindsay Sharpening system, and Lindsay air tools, be sure to use authentic Lindsay CarbaltXD, M42 and High speed tool blanks.
+We must warn our users, to insure proper function of your Lindsay Sharpening system, and Lindsay air tools, be sure to use authentic Lindsay Carbalt™, M42 and High speed tool blanks.
 Accept no substitutes!

 Lindsay Carbalt™ has gotten even better.
-Lindsay CarbaltXD™ is even more durable than the orginal plus they are longer.
-Certified Fega Master Engraver Ron Nott helped in the testing and development of this latest extra durable CarbaltXD.
+Lindsay Carbalt™ is more durable than the original plus they are longer.
 The gravers are fine-grain carbide and cobalt.
 The grade was developed in close collaboration with several carbide manufacturers for the specific use of hand engraving and impact resistance.
 These gravers can be ground and shaped with either a silicon carbide grinding wheel, a diamond grinding wheel or a diamond hone.
 When rough grinding, if the material becomes hot, DO NOT quench in water.
-Heat will not anneal or damage the material as it does high-speed, tool steel or tool steel with cobalt, but quenching while it is hot will cause the the mixture to become brittle causing the point of the graver to break more easily during use.
-Water may be used to keep the heat down in general though.
-Do this by grinding until the surface being ground becomes only warm to the touch and then dip in water.
-There may only be a second or two of grinding between dipping, but keep dipping in and out of the water during grinding.
-This will keep the graver from getting hot, assuring the material does not become damaged.
-The type of grinding that builds up heat is usually done to rough the graver blank to shape.
-For final shaping and sharpening use a diamond lap either by hand or with a slow speed power hone which will not cause excessive heat.
+Heat (up to 1500F) will not anneal or damage Carbalt as it does HSS, M42, or tool steel, but quenching while it is hot may cause it to become brittle causing the point of the graver to break more easily during use.
+Carbalt can be ground and gotten very hot on a high speed grinder like the TW Design variable high speed hone without damaging it, however, again do not quench it in water if you do get it hot.

-Graver Grinding
+Graver Grinding and Dust

 Precautions should be taken when grinding high speed steel, tool steel, carbon steel, tungsten carbide gravers.
 Dust from grinding metals can cause nose, throat, skin and eye irritation and temporary or permanent respiratory disease in a small percentage of exposed individuals.